astraly-labs/Pragma/README.md

 - Finally, if the Oracle Controller is updated, you'll have to update the address in empiric-package (`empiric.core.config`), in this README (above), in the sample consumer (`contracts/sample_consumer/SampleConsumer.cairo`) and in empiric-ui (`src/services/address.service.ts`).
 Then you'll have to follow the release processes for those components.
 Finally, make sure to coordinate with protocols to update their references.

 ## Empiric Package
-First, make sure to set the environmental variable `PYPI_API_TOKEN`.

 To create a new version, just navigate into `empiric-package` and run `bumpversion <part>` (where `<part>` is major, minor or patch).
-Then run `python3 -m build` to generate the distribution archives.
-Finally upload the new distribution with `twine upload dist/* -u __token__ -p $PYPI_API_TOKEN`.
 Make sure to run `git push --tags` once you've done that.

-When you merge to master, the Empiric Publisher GHA will automatically release a new Docker base image with the appropriate tag (the new version of the `empiric-network` package).
-See the "Empiric Publisher Docker Base Image" section for more details.
+This new version will be released automatically along with the Docker base image when a branch is merged to master.

 ## Empiric UI
 Netlify will automatically deploy previews on push if a pull request is open and will redeploy the main website on merge to master.